4 Things You Didn’t Know You Should Avoid During Pregnancy

 4. Crossing Your Legs

-Crossing our legs is a common habit for most of us, but some studies suggest it raises our blood pressure when we sit like this – something you don’t really want happening for long periods of time while pregnant (Source).
+Crossing our legs is a common habit for most of us, but some studies suggest it raises our blood pressure when we sit like this (Source).
+And having elevated blood pressure for extended periods of time is a complication you need to avoid during pregnancy.

 While this may not be overly concerning (assuming you’re not sitting in this position unmoving for hours at a time), the bigger problem with leg-crossing is how it effects your posture.